From Unit: Creating a Classroom Economy

 Classroom Tip: Use this book to teach the Law of Demand after covering Part 3 of Lesson 3.
 When Homer lowered the price of fresh doughnuts, people wanted to buy more doughnuts.
 As the price decreased, the quantity demanded — amount people wanted to buy — increased.
 At higher prices, consumers will buy less.

-Prices Go Up, Prices Go Down: The Laws of Supply and Demand by David Adler
+Prices Go Up, Prices Go Down: The Laws of Supply and Demand

 Explains in simple terms the concept of supply and demand with examples of how prices are derived.

 Classroom Tip: Follow up the activity in Part 3 of Lesson 3 by reading this book aloud to the class and discussing how it relates to your classroom economy.

 Books With Examples of Scarcity

 This book tells the story of how a young boy, Ki-pat, brings much needed rain to the dry Kapiti Plain.

 Classroom Tip: In this book, students should be able to determine that rain is what's scarce in the story.